dnssantoshi/myRetail/README.md

      }
      }`

-Database Configuration:
- 1.
 Results:
-- Will demonstrate a runnable instance of the implementation on my computer.
+- Will demonstrate a runnable instance of the implementation locally.